Lisa: The Painful: Lisa: The Joyful

 The game's DLC chapter takes place immediately after the end of the second game.
-It is revealed that Rando was not killed in his battle with Brad.
-He accompanies Buddy as she tries to become the most powerful person in Olathe by killing the warlords ruling it, despite Rando's disapproval.
-Following the kidnapping of Buddy by associates of Rando alongside Buddy's slaughter of a village inhabited by pacifists, Rando leaves Buddy, presumably due to his distaste for the senselessness of the violence she seeks to unleash upon Olathe.
-Rando is subsequently captured by a man by the name of Bolo Bugaughtiichi, who utilizes him as bait in an ultimately unsuccessful effort to capture, and rape, Buddy.
-Regardless of player choice, Bolo is unsuccessful, and is killed: either by Buddy or by a mutated creature nicknamed "Sweetheart".
-After Rando is horribly injured in the fall from the trap, he reveals that he was behind the kidnapping in an attempt to keep Buddy safe and protected.
-Buddy, in a violent rage, kills Rando.

-Afterwards, Buddy suffers from various hallucinations, implied to be the byproduct of the drug "Joy" appear taking the form of Brad, the protagonist of The Painful and Rando.
+Rando recovers from the fatal injuries inflicted upon him by Brad, and accompanies Buddy as she tries to become the most powerful person in Olathe by killing the warlords ruling it, despite Rando's disapproval.

+Following Buddy's slaughter of a village inhabited by pacifists, Rando leaves Buddy, presumably due to his horror at the senselessness of the violence Buddy has unleashed upon Olathe.

+Rando is subsequently captured by a man by the name of Bolo Bugaughtiichi, and is found by Buddy hanging from barbed wire as bait in an effort by Bolo to capture and rape Buddy.
+Buddy grabs on to the wire to prevent Rando falling, but is approached by Bolo.
+The player is given the choice to continue holding on, or drop Rando so Buddy can defend herself.
+If Buddy refuses to let go, a mutant named Sweetheart kills Bolo.
+If this occurs, a horribly injured Rando reveals that he was behind the kidnapping, in an attempt to keep Buddy safe and protected.
+Buddy, in a violent rage, drops him, then follows him into the pit to confront him, ending with slitting his throat.
+Afterwards, Buddy suffers from various hallucinations, implied to be the byproduct of taking Joy, such as seeing Brad and Rando watching her from various cliffs and overhangs.

-After defeating all of the game's warlords, Buddy confronts a man named Dr. Yado, a trumpet-playing professor who is seen in secret locations as an easter egg in The Painful.
-Yado is a mad scientist who created Joy, and likely caused the Flash.
-He used Buzzo to spread Joy throughout Olathe in an attempt to destroy post-Flash civilization, with the end goal being that he could rule the world.
-The last part in his plan now is to murder Buddy, the one force strong enough to bring him down.
-Buddy is suddenly ambushed by Sweetheart before being saved by Buzzo, who informs her Yado has a vaccine that will prevent her from becoming a Joy Mutant.
-After Yado's defeat, he begins to verbally confront Buddy, revealing himself to be her biological father and asserts that he has control over her.
+After defeating all of the game's warlords, Buddy confronts Dr. Yado, a trumpet-playing professor who appears in secret locations in The Painful, but cannot be interacted with.
+Yado, a mad scientist who created Joy claims he caused the Flash and used Buzzo to spread Joy throughout Olathe in an attempt to destroy civilization and rule the world.
+Buddy is suddenly ambushed by Sweetheart, but is saved by Buzzo, who informs her that Yado has a vaccine that can prevent her from becoming a Joy Mutant.
+After Yado's defeat, he begins to verbally confront Buddy, revealing himself to be her biological father, and asserts that he has control over her.
 He is suddenly killed by a horribly injured Buzzo, who renounced both of their evil actions.

 Buzzo explains that he was formerly Lisa's lover, and blamed Brad for failing to prevent his father's abuse, which eventually led to Lisa's suicide.
 This is what made him torment Brad throughout The Painful.
 After insisting that Brad was Buddy's true father and a good man, he mutates due to his own secret Joy use, and commits suicide via biting off his own neck.
-The player then has to make a final choice.
-Buddy is due to mutate regardless of the player's Joy use.
-Buddy can choose to take or refuse the vaccine, which stops Joy's mutagenic effects.
+As Buddy is due to mutate regardless of the player's Joy use, the player can either take or refuse the vaccine, which stops Joy's mutagenic effects.
 Either choice ends the game with a cutscene that changes depending on what was selected.